Learn the science behind:

 - Keep an eye out for a recap of all results in October-2022

-I’ve browsed the internet to gather hypotheses on what makes a crackly top on top of a brownie.
+I’ve browsed the internet to gather hypotheses on what makes a brownie’s crackly top.
 Here are some of the most promising hypotheses I’ve come across.
-Note that some hypotheses may seem to contradict one another.
+Some hypotheses may seem to contradict one another.
 Does that mean that one is wrong, if the other is right?
 Or are there a lot of different ways to get this crackly top?

 I don’t know and need your help in finding it out.
 Keep in mind that these are hypotheses.
-That means that we think they might be true, but, we only know for sure once we’ve done tests and proven whether they’re correct or incorrect.
+That means that we think they might be true, but we’ll only know for sure once we’ve done tests and proven whether they’re correct or incorrect.

 1. Whipped eggs are key